Bridge: A Unified Framework to Knowledge Graph Completion via Language Models and Knowledge Representation: Introduction

-In summary, our main contributions are: \begin{enumerate} \item We identify the pitfalls of existing methods that use either the structural knowledge from the KG embeddings or the semantic information from pre-trained language models (PLMs) for KGC tasks. \item We propose a general framework, \our, that jointly encodes structural and semantic information of KGs and can incorporate various scoring functions. \item We utilize BYOL innovatively for fine-tuning PLM to bridge the gap between structural knowledge and PLMs. \item We conduct empirical studies with two widely used structural-based scoring functions on three benchmark datasets.
-Experiment results show that \our consistently and significantly outperforms other baseline methods, and fine-tuning PLMs with BYOL plays an important role. \end{enumerate}
+However, due to the different principles between traditional structured representation learning and PLMs, there is a gap between them since PLMs are not trained on KGs.
+To bridge the gap between PLMs and KGs, we fine-tune PLMs to integrate structured knowledge from KGs into PLMs.
+By taking this step, we unify the space of structural and semantic knowledge, making integration of KGs and PLMs more reasonable.
+In summary, our main contributions are: \begin{enumerate} \item We propose a general framework, \our, that jointly encodes structural and semantic information of KGs and can incorporate various scoring functions. \item We utilize BYOL innovatively for fine-tuning PLM to bridge the gap between structural knowledge and PLMs. \item We conduct empirical studies with two widely used structural-based scoring functions on three benchmark datasets.
+Experiment results show that \our consistently and significantly outperforms other baseline methods. \end{enumerate}